-Therefore, civilians, staying at the comforts of their homes, can use homemade cloth face masks if they're only wearing it within their house's premises.
-Groceries, on the other hand, or any public places where people are going in and out, call for the usage of surgical masks.
+Therefore, civilians, staying in the comforts of their homes, can use homemade cloth face masks if they're only wearing them within their house's premises.
+Groceries, on the other hand, or any public places where people are going in and out, call for the usage of surgical masks in covid 19.

-Even if we prioritize front liners, it doesn't mean that we don't indulge ourselves with the supreme protection of an N95 respirator.
-As long as your country can comfortably supply its health workers and front-liners with N95 respirators without sacrificing its supply for quarantining civilians, you're free to purchase such protective gear.
+Even if we prioritize front liners, it doesn't mean that we don't indulge ourselves with the supreme protection of an N95 mask and respirator.
+As long as your country can comfortably supply its health workers and front-liners with N95 masks and respirators without sacrificing its supply for quarantining civilians, you're free to purchase such protective gear.

 The use of masks wouldn't mean anything without accompanying it with other measures such as keeping a healthy body, maintaining hygiene, washing hands, keeping a 6-foot distance, and so on.